ndegnpai/google-photos-date-changer/README.md

 I have also created an exe file.

-The program will work only on windows with powershell.
+The program will work only on Windows operating systems with powershell.